-When two sets of blue top stakes are required, the Department will base and calculate the plan quantity to include each set of grade staking as a separate set of stakes.
+When both blue top and paving hub stakes are required, the Department will base and calculate the plan quantity to include each type of grade staking as a separate set of stakes.

 - 3. Structure Staking: The Department will measure structure staking by the each for bridges, box culverts, and retaining walls. - 4.
 Miscellaneous Staking: The Department will not measure miscellaneous staking.
 The Department will pay the plan quantity as the final quantity. - 5.
 Engineer Directed Surveying/Staking: The Department will measure engineer directed surveying/staking to the nearest 0.1 hour with the following restrictions: